OgayoTK1/Frameworks_Assignment/README.md

 Downloadable dataset and images support further offline analysis.

-Visual Summary: All charts and figures are stored in the images/ folder and displayed dynamically in the Streamlit app.
+**Visual Summary**: All charts and figures are stored in the images/ folder and displayed dynamically in the Streamlit app.
 Users can access visualizations for quick reference, comparison, and reporting purposes.